cal-weng/terminus/docs/manual/olares/settings/gpu-resource.md

 Olares supports three GPU allocation modes.
 Choosing the right mode helps optimize performance based on your needs.

-### Time Slicing

-In this mode, the GPU rotates across applications in time slices.
-- At any instant, only one application uses the GPU’s compute and VRAM.
-- Other applications’ VRAM contents are temporarily swapped out to system memory.
-- Applications not assigned an exclusive GPU or dedicated VRAM are placed in the time-slicing queue by default.

 ### App Exclusive

 In this mode, the GPU’s full compute capacity and VRAM are allocated to a single application to ensure the maximized performance.

 ### Memory Slicing

-In this mode, GPU VRAM is allocated to multiple applications by specified quotas:
+In this mode, GPU VRAM is allocated to multiple applications by specified VRAM quotas:

-- Applications with a quota can run concurrently on the GPU.
+- Applications with assigned VRAM can run concurrently on the GPU.
-- The sum of all quotas must not exceed the GPU’s physical VRAM.
+- The sum of all assigned VRAMs must not exceed the GPU’s physical VRAM.

+### Time Slicing

+In this mode, any number of applications can be bound to the same GPU:

+- At any instant, only one application fully occupies the GPU’s compute and VRAM.
+- VRAM contents of other applications are temporarily swapped out to system memory.

 ## View GPU status